 By enabling you to construct a secure internet connection, VPNs help protect your web traffic data from hackers, snoopers, and marketers.
 Bypassing traffic through an encrypted tunnel, VPNs use end-to-end encryption to mask data and IPS addresses.

 This is particularly handy when using a public Wi-Fi network that may be vulnerable to hackers.
 VPNs are widely used these days for a variety of reasons; however, not all VPNs are trustworthy.
-Forbes Advisor compared the top VPNs on the market to help you find the best one for your needs.
+Forbes Advisor compared the best USA VPN providers on the market to help you find the best one for your needs.

 It won’t take you long to select the best browser for you, but the effort is well worth it.
 Each browser offers advantages, so consider which features you don’t want to give up and choose accordingly.